jfalconlo/jfalconlo/README.md

 - 👋 Hi, I'm @jfalconlo
-- 👀 I am interested in Java, Kotlint and Software Development in General
+- 👀 I am interested in Software Development in General
 - 🌱 I'm currently learning 2ºDAM
 - 💞️ I'm looking to collaborate on different types of project
 - 📫 How to contact me on Instragam @jfalconlo